mggonza/GLOmAe-scripts-2-control-instruments/README.md

 # GLOmAe-scripts-2-control-instruments

-This repository contains scripts for controlling instruments using a computer for laboratory experimental measurements.
+This repository contains scripts for controlling laboratory instruments using a computer.